 I am thinking of studying in the future – how will these changes affect me?

-The new funding arrangements will affect all Commonwealth supported students who are not a preserved funding student.
+The new funding arrangements would affect all Commonwealth supported students who are not preserved funding students.
 Changes to Commonwealth subsidies and student contributions do not take effect until 1 January 2016.
-Students will be charged under the existing arrangements until 31 December 2015.Return to top
+Students would be charged under the existing arrangements until 31 December 2015.Return to top

 CHANGES AFFECTING THE REPAYMENT OF HECS LOANS

 Access to higher education should not be based on a person’s ability to pay tuition fees.
-All eligible higher education students studying with an approved Higher Education Institute will continue to be able to defer payment of their student contributions or tuition fees through HECS.
+Under the higher education reforms, all eligible higher education students studying with an approved Higher Education Institute would continue to be able to defer payment of their student contributions or tuition fees through HECS.

-These changes make the HECS scheme sustainable and ensure it will continue to be available for current students and future generations of Australians seeking the knowledge, skills and opportunities that come from higher education.
+These changes, which are detailed below, make the HECS scheme sustainable and ensure it continues to be available for current students and future generations of Australians seeking the knowledge, skills and opportunities that come from higher education.

 Equal access to loans for all Australian undergraduate students